 As you walk hallways lined with residents in wheelchairs, notice their posture.
 You’ll see heartbreaking person after person with head hanging forward and shoulders rounded downward, unable to straighten the spine, staring down at the floor.

-While all humans start losing bone density in our 30’s, women are further impacted by the hormonal changes of childbirth and menopause.
+While all humans start losing bone density in their 30s, women are further impacted by the hormonal changes of childbirth and menopause.
 Add lifestyle, with the effects of an unhealthy diet and lack of exercise weakening bones and muscles, and a literal downward spiral begins to ever so slowly steal good health.

 Ever wonder why exercise is at the top of the list for disease prevention, even Alzheimer’s?
 Because oxygen is life.
 But is it just any breath that feeds the body and brain?

-Ever notice as you lie prone on a mat in yoga, Pilates or flat on your bed, how easy it is to relax into deep diaphragmatic breathing?
-If you place your hand above the belly button and take in a breath, you can actually feel your lungs fill to capacity raising your hand up then down.
+Have you ever noticed that as you lie prone on a mat in yoga, Pilates, or flat on your bed, how easy it is to relax into deep diaphragmatic breathing?
+If you place your hand above the belly button and take in a breath, you can actually feel your lungs fill to capacity, raising your hand up then down.

-Slumped forward with shallow breathing for long periods of time, your brain, heart and lungs cannot function efficiently.
+If you’re slumped forward with shallow breathing for long periods of time, your brain, heart, and lungs cannot function efficiently.
+And let’s face it: oxygen equals energy.
+Have you checked your screen time lately?
+Perhaps you should… there’s no wonder there’s an afternoon slump!
+Literally.

-He diagnoses the ‘forward head posture’ as the possible culprit of not only your back pain, but also other issues.
+In his blog THE CHALKBOARD, Dr. Josh Axe, Functional Medicine Dr., asks the following question, “Are you leaning over?”
+He diagnoses the ‘forward head posture’ as the possible culprit of not only your back pain but also other issues.

 This position of head forward with shoulders slumped has resulted in multiple new problems like: